-In order to ensure that tap water is safe to drink, the USEPA prescribe regulation that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, EPA prescribe regulation that limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
 The chart in this report shows the following types of water quality standards: